 During the first month, fellows will receive didactic session from core faculty regarding basic outpatient management and care of HIV/AIDS individuals.
 As the year progresses, fellows will highlight and educate about specific topics within outpatient ID care, in an interactive manner, to both co-fellows and faculty.

-This weekly sessions encompass a number of conferences including faculty provided Core Curriculum, Tuberculosis Curriculum, Case Conference, and Journal Club.
+The weekly sessions encompass a number of conferences including faculty provided Core Curriculum, Tuberculosis Curriculum, Case Conference, and Journal Club.
 Speakers include members of the ID Section, College of Pharmacy, Public Health, Microbiology and Immunology, the Oklahoma State Department of Health and international speakers among others.

 The Core Curriculum series includes critical review of relevant guidelines from IDSA and ID Board Review Topics.
 Case Conference is a highly interactive exercise in which fellows present an interesting case, establish a differential, present the diagnosis and management, and a review of the literature.
 Journal Club is a forum to highlight current literature with special emphasis appraisal on the clinical value, strengths, and weakness of the literature.